Looking for information related to COVID-19 or how you can help?

 Standard of care and nurses’ accountabilities

-CNO understands that, more than ever, the health care system and all health care professionals continue to experience challenging and unsettling times.
-We understand that for nurses these challenges bring a high degree of uncertainty and stress as we experience change in ways we have never felt before.
-You may be concerned about being able to maintain standards of practice, particularly when mobilized to work in other areas, managing demanding workloads or navigating new team structures.
+CNO understands that the health care system and all health care professionals continue to experience challenging and unsettling times.
+We understand that for nurses these challenges bring a high degree of uncertainty and stress.
+You may be concerned about being able to maintain standards of practice, particularly when moving to other practice areas, navigating new team structures, working with different patient populations or managing demanding workloads.
 We want to assure you that, for each situation, the standard of care is always considered in context.
-The standard of care can evolve with the dynamic nature of the health care system, including when resources become scarce.

-CNO continues to appreciate and applaud your commitment and dedication within this emergent context.
-We understand you are considering patient needs, public safety, and doing your very best each and every day.
+CNO continues to appreciate and applaud your commitment and dedication.
+We understand you are considering patient needs, public safety, and doing your very best every day.

 As CNO members, all nurses are responsible for practising in accordance with the laws, regulations and standards governing the nursing profession in Ontario.
 They are also expected to engage in life-long learning, renew their registration annually, and provide CNO with all practice-related information as required by law.